ExistensialReset/flowmosr/11_flowstarterpack/01_WHISPER.md

 What if survival didn’t have to be a daily battle?

 If one day you want to try, start with rest.
-Tell someone you trust:
+If you have someone you trust, you can say:

 “Today we rest together.
 No one has to earn it.”

-You are already enough.
+You are already enough, even like this.
+Always - however you feel today.

 You don't need to bring anything but your exhaustion.